Isabeau of Bavaria: Coronation

 Isabeau's coronation was celebrated on 23 August 1389 with a lavish ceremonial entry into Paris.
-Her second cousin and sister-in-law Valentina Visconti, who had married her own cousin Louis of Orléans (Charles' younger brother) two years earlier by proxy and papal dispensation, arrived in style, escorted across the Alps from Milan by 1,300 knights carrying personal luxuries such as books and a harp.
-The noblewomen in the coronation procession were dressed in lavish costumes with thread-of-gold embroidery, and rode in litters escorted by knights.
+The noblewomen in the coronation procession were dressed in lavish costumes with thread-of-gold embroidery and rode in litters escorted by knights.
 Philip the Bold wore a doublet embroidered with 40 sheep and 40 swans, each decorated with a bell made of pearls.

 The procession lasted from morning to night.
-The streets were lined with tableaux vivants displaying scenes from the Crusades, Deësis and the Gates of Paradise.
+The streets were lined with tableaux vivants.
 More than a thousand burghers stood along the route; those on one side were dressed in green facing, those on the opposite in red.
 The procession began at the Porte de St. Denis and passed under a canopy of sky-blue cloth beneath which children dressed as angels sang, winding into the Rue Saint-Denis before arriving at the Notre Dame for the coronation ceremony.
 As Tuchman describes the event, "So many wonders were to be seen and admired that it was evening before the procession crossed the bridge leading to Notre Dame and the climactic display."

 As Isabeau crossed the Grand Pont to Notre Dame, a person dressed as an angel descended from the church by mechanical means and "passed through an opening of the hangings of blue taffeta with golden fleurs-des-lis, which covered the bridge, and put a crown on her head."
 The angel was then pulled back up into the church.
 An acrobat carrying two candles walked along a rope suspended from the spires of the cathedral to the tallest house in the city.

 After Isabeau's crowning, the procession made its way back from the cathedral along a route lit by 500 candles.
 They were greeted by a royal feast and a progression of narrative pageants, complete with a depiction of the Fall of Troy.
-Isabeau, seven months pregnant, nearly fainted from heat on the first of the five days of festivities.
+Isabeau, then seven months pregnant, nearly fainted from heat on the first of the five days of festivities.
 To pay for the extravagant event, taxes were raised in Paris two months later.